All Episodes

 And what did the American left do when it was proposed when Clinton signed it?

-They threatened a revolution.
+They threatened a revolution because it has worked.

-It has taught people they have the ability to take care of themselves, reach their dreams, provide for themselves, go full of pride with their achievement and accomplishment, which the left does not instill in people in any way, shape, manner, or form.
+It has taught people they have the ability to take care of themselves, reach their dreams, provide for themselves, go all full of pride with their achievement and accomplishment, which the left does not instill in people in any way, shape, manner, or form.

 All right, your bulwark and your courageous defender of American conservative Rush Limbaugh signing off the EIB network for another busy broadcast day.